Hiking to the Mt. Diablo peak

 Some people live around Contra Costa County and who have never experienced a waterfall hike at Mt Diablo State Park.
 This rare natural wonder occurs rarely and for a short period of only a few weeks a year.
 Immediately following the California’s winter rainy season a handful of little cascading streams bless the mountains with vitality display, feeding into the river as tributaries.

-First of all it does easily get bellow 32 Fraenghite (0 celcies) during the winter month.
+First of all it does easily get bellow 32 Frightening (0 Centigrade) during the winter month.
 From the picture below you can see that there’s ice on the ground and the roughs especially during the winter month.
-Due to minimal precipitation it’s not that common to see actual snow or expreince the snow, although i’ve hear from the locals that they did have a bit of precipitation every now and then
+Due to minimal precipitation it’s not that common to see actual snow or experience the snow, although I’ve hear from the locals that they did have a bit of precipitation every now and then.

 What I found out more and actually got to participate in one of the local traditions of hiking the peak of Mount Diablo on January 1st.
 Families gather together for the first health life choise on the first day of the year and gather to scale the summit.
 For many the hike has turned into an annual tradition and I actually got to participate in this un-official event.